Cos 7pi 12 Exact Value

 7π/12 = (7π/6) / 2

 The sign (±) depends on the quadrant in which 7π/12 lies.
 Since 7π/12 is in the second quadrant (between π/2 and π), cosine is negative in that quadrant.
-Therefore, we will use the negative sign.
+So, we will use the negative sign.

 Now, we need the value of cos(7π/6), which is -√3/2.
 Substituting into the half-angle formula: